firstname.lastname@example.org / (213) 740-5910 / AHF B57C

 1993 A.B., Social Anthropology, Harvard College, Cambridge, Massachusetts

-Dr. Sedano’s research interests include outdoor advertising, crowdsourced mapping, and G.I.S.
-For her dissertation, she studied the politics of outdoor advertising in Los Angeles and created website that allowed residents of Los Angeles to map billboards in the city, a crowdsourced mapping project that she analyzed against a city-created inventory of billboards.
-Her analytical product is situated in the literatures of urban geography, public space, and volunteered geographic information.
-Her current work engages community members in a counter-mapping project of outdoor advertising and street art in Los Angeles.
+Sedano’s research interests include outdoor advertising, crowdsourced mapping, and geographic information science (GIS).
+Her analytical product is situated in the literatures of urban geography, public space, and volunteered geographic information (VGI).
+Her current work engages community members using mobile applications in a counter-mapping project of outdoor advertising and street art in Los Angeles.